MJoergen/nexys4ddr/dyoc/Episodes/ep20_-_Text_Display/README.md

 of mem/mem.vhd.
 The postscript "cs" means "chip select".
 Note that there is no rom\_wren, because we have removed the ability for the CPU to write to the ROM.
 The definition of the memory map is moved to the file comp.vhd in lines 139-147, and an equivalent C-style copy is maintained in file include/memorymap.h.

+I've chosen to increase the RAM and ROM size to the maximum possible, i.e.  32 Kbytes of RAM from 0x0000 to 0x7FFF, and 16 Kbytes of ROM from 0xC000 to 0xFFFF.
+We'll gradually be writing larger and larger programs, and will need the extra space.

 Any changes to the memory map, e.g. size of RAM for instance, requires changing three places: The decoding in mem/mem.vhd, the linker script prog/ld.cfg, and the header file include/memorymap.h.
 It is imperative that these three files are kept in complete sync with each other.

 ## VGA access to the character and colour memory.